seqeralabs/tower-cli/USAGE.md

  New pipeline 'my_rnaseq_nf_pipeline' added at user workspace
 ```

-The `--params-file` option was used to pass a set of default parameters that will be associated with the pipeline in the Launchpad.
+The optional `--params-file` parameter is used to pass a set of default parameters that will be associated with the pipeline in the Launchpad.

-> **NOTE**: The `params-file` option should be a YAML or JSON file.
+> **Note**: The `params-file` must be a YAML or JSON file., using [Nextflow configuration file](https://www.nextflow.io/docs/latest/config.html#config-syntax) syntax.

-### Importing/exporting a pipeline
+### Import and export a pipeline

-You can export the configuration details of a pipeline in JSON format for scripting and reproducibility purposes.
+Export the configuration details of a pipeline in JSON format for scripting and reproducibility purposes.

 ```console
 $ tw pipelines export --name=my_rnaseq_nf_pipeline my_rnaseq_nf_pipeline_v1.json